sjbylo/lab-ocp4/README.md

 Parameter groups = 60
 ```

-This is how the RDS resources should look if you want to run 60 instances:
+This is how the RDS resources should look in the AWS Console if you want to run 60 instances:

 ![project](images/rds-resources-for-60-instances.png)